Thibault-GAREL/Thibault-GAREL/README.md

     - Practical exercises to learn pattern recognition (practices 8 to 10)
     - ChatBot Speech-to-speech
 - Put in bold or in color the main project
+- Adding my AI project for the hackaton for the CND (3e / 15)

 ---